Eugène Marais: After the war

 Marais accused Maeterlinck of having used his concept of the "organic unity" of the termitary in his book.
 Marais had published his ideas on the termitary in the South African Afrikaans-language press, both in Die Burger in January 1923 and in Huisgenoot, which featured a series of articles on termites under the title "Die Siel van die Mier" (The Soul of the (White) Ant) from 1925 to 1926.
 Maeterlinck's book, with almost identical content, was published in 1926.
-It is alleged that Maeterlinck had come across Eugene Marais' series of articles, and that it would have been easy for Maeterlinck to translate from Afrikaans to French, since Maeterlinck knew Dutch and had already made several translations from Dutch into French before.
+It is alleged that Maeterlinck had come across Eugene Marais's series of articles, and that it would have been easy for Maeterlinck to translate from Afrikaans to French, since Maeterlinck knew Dutch and had already made several translations from Dutch into French before.
 It was common at the time for worthy articles published in Afrikaans to be reproduced in Flemish and Dutch magazines and journals.

 Marais sent a letter to Dr. Winifred de Kock in London about Maeterlinck, in which he wrote that The famous author had paid me the left-handed compliment of cribbing the most important part of my work...
 He clearly desired his readers to infer that he had arrived at certain of my theories (the result of ten years of hard labour in the veld) by his own unaided reason, although he admits that he never saw a termite in his life.
 You must understand that it was not merely plagiarism of the spirit of a thing, so to speak.
 He has copied page after page verbally.